anbclausen/optifuzz/README.md

 - [C operators](https://devdocs.io/c/language/operator_arithmetic): List of all arithmetic operators in C. Used as a basis for defining should-be-constant-time ASTs.

 ## Improvements
-- Fuzzer
-  - Option to set higher priority (lower niceness) to avoid too many context switches.
-At least when running in userland.
-Requires root (use setpriority).
 - General
   - Compile object (.o) files once doing assembly inspection and use these for fuzzing and latex generation.
 No need to compile do i multiple times.